-Flat answer, YES!
-In my area (DOT) it is required to perform a background within 30 days of a hire.
+The flat answer is YES!
+In my area (DOT), it is required to perform a background within 30 days of hire.
 My company does this service.
-Price depends upon all what you require.
+The price depends upon all that you require.
 For further information, please contact me.

-For your type of business all what you need is to test new applicants practically for their skills and don't waste your time looking into their background, this will make you go forward quicker to achieve more success rather than thinking of what is their background could be unless you want to marry somebody you should do that, although fitting CCTV in your business will make your employees very careful with time and work follow up,
+For your type of business, all that you need is to test new applicants practically for their skills and don't waste your time looking into their background as this will make you move forward quickly in the hiring process to achieve more success rather than thinking of what is their background is.

 In business you take risks, and hiring is one of those risks you take.
 Background checks still don't quite minimize those risks.
-If you don't have an employee that is handling money, or working with any financial statements - and there's no risk of theft (ie. for a jewellery store I would be weary, or larger retail chains) - then I'd say hire them based on what you see in the foreground.
+If you don't have an employee that is handling money, or working with any financial statements - and there's no risk of theft (ie. for a jewelry store I would be weary, or larger retail chains) - then I'd say hire them based on what you see in the foreground.

 I think every employee deserves a fair ''trial run''.

-Back ground checks are essential and important, however in terms of experience they tend to limit the fresh minds, however interviews have always worked as back tracks.
+Background checks are essential and important.
+However, in terms of experience, they tend to limit fresh minds.
+Thorough interviews and following up with references have always worked as backtracks.

-Within boundary's making them accountable and not setting them up for failure will eliminate unnecessary time, money in the process of HR department and build a good employee.
-If you research the web some third party's will give you free searches and only charge you for what you need.
-We have only done this for upper office such as accountant etc. Some time we learn to much and it will cloud our though process remember they are people just like us.
+Within boundary's making them accountable and not setting them up for failure will eliminate unnecessary time and money in the process of the HR department and build a good employee.
+If you research the web, some third party's will give you free searches and only charge you for what you need.
+We have only done this for the upper office, such as an accountant.
+Sometimes we learn too much and it clouds our thought process, remember they are people, just like us.

 Background checks are important but don't base you're selecting process only on them.
-If some one had a bad run at live, that doesn't mean that he is a bad employee.
-Just be sure to cover all angles of the person.
-So, yes background checks are an important consideration and if you're a fair person your staff will respect your hiring decisions.
+If someone had a bad run at life, that doesn't mean that he is a bad employee.
+Just be sure to cover all the angles of the person.
+So, yes background checks are an important consideration and if you're a fair person, your staff will respect your hiring decisions.

 I think it depends on the work, Lexi.
 We don't do background checks on our contractors, but that's because we hire them for their expertise and results.
 Each hire goes through a testing period, where we try to "break them" by giving them a ton of work.
 That is our best way to see how they work under pressure and if they're a good culture fit.

 Absolutely!
-Even a check with resume references is a form of background check.
+Even a check with resume references is a form of a background check.
 However, if the position has access to sensitive information, then a more thorough review should be conducted.
 Criminal record checks may be conducted through law enforcement agencies.
-Private investigators can conduct information searches and there are many third party firms who can provide expertise.
+Private investigators can conduct information searches and there are many third-party firms that can provide expertise.

 Due diligence about the character of a potential employee should never be ignored or underestimated.